Miyoskamin

 what we offer

-• 23 subsidized housing units, ranging from 1 to 3 bedroom units, for single Indigenous women or women with their children
+23 subsidized housing units, ranging from 1 to 3 bedroom units, for single Indigenous participants or participants with their children

-• On site Empowerment Workers to support women in their healing plans
+On site Empowerment Workers to support participants in their healing plans

 eligibility